lazysquirrellabs/blog/posts/ttg.md

 - **Custom terrain heights**: instead of evenly spacing the terraces between the terrain's lowest and highest points, allow custom heights to be chosen.
 This feature was implemented on [version 1.1.0](https://github.com/matheusamazonas/TTG/releases/tag/1.0.1) and it's detailed on its own [blog post](ttg_custom_heights).
 - **Improved terrain detailing**: use Perlin noise octaves to create more natural terrains.
 This feature was implemented on [version 1.2.0](https://github.com/matheusamazonas/TTG/releases/tag/1.2.0) and it's described on its own [blog post](ttg_octaves).

-The additions above enabled a new level of detail and expressiveness on TTG terrains.
+The additions above enabled a new level of expressiveness and detailing on TTG terrains.
+The image below displays example terrains that were generated using TTG 1.2.0:

 ![Five images of generated terraced terrains looping.](/assets/images/post17/loop.gif)